bluesillybeard/Pinc2/build.md

 - access to Pinc headers (`-I[pinc_dir]/include`)
 - access to internal pinc headers (`-I[pinc_dir]/src` and `-I[pinc_dir]/ext`)
 - On posix (`#if defined (__unix) || (__linux)`):
-    - an implementation of the C standard library, as well as `dlfcn.h` - I have yet to find a posix C compiler without these
+    - an implementation of the C standard library, as well as `dlfcn.h` - I have yet to find a decent posix C compiler without these
 - On windows (`#if defined (_WIN32)`):
     - Linkage to kernel32.dll (which is a guarantee by default for any valid compiler that supports windows)